ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 Some of these watches even vibrate when you're not running in the correct heart rate zone.
 More info on heart rate zones can be found [here](https://support.polar.com/en/support/tips/Polar_Sport_Zones){:target="_blank" rel="noopener noreferrer"}.

 A lot of runners already have smartwatches to monitor their heart rate.
-Some of these watches even vibrate when you're not running in the correct [heart rate zone](https://support.polar.com/en/support/tips/Polar_Sport_Zones).
+Some of these watches even vibrate when you're not running in the correct [heart rate zone](https://support.polar.com/en/support/tips/Polar_Sport_Zones){:target="_blank" rel="noopener noreferrer"}.

 Although runners already have access to this information on their smart watch, it's not the best form factor to consume the data.
 Ever tried reading your watch while running and bouncing around at 10+ km/h?